Equivariant Trees and Partition Complexes: -trees

 is the layered $A$-tree corresponding to the chain of partitions

 Equivalently, reading down the layers of this tree, we see that this chain corresponds to the string $A \onto \mathbf 3 \to \mathbf 2$, where $A$, $\mathbf 3$, and $\mathbf 2$ correspond to the leaves, the inner edges in layer 0, and the inner edges in layer 1, respectively.
 Note that the labeling of the leaves need not correspond in any way to the symmetry of the tree. \end{example}

 As before, layered $A$-trees are defined up to label-preserving isomorphism, so, for example, we may swap the labels $ix$ and $iy$, and independently $-y$ and $-iy$ in the above example.
+Next, we consider the category of reduced $A$-trees.